Controlled capture, not secret surveillance.

 Local-first architecture.

 The office book is not a website we host.
-It is a small box that runs in your office.
+It is a local Mac Studio appliance installed in the office.

 The office book does not depend on a remote service to function.
 If your internet goes down, the office keeps working.